pantheon-systems/documentation/source/docs/articles/drupal/drupal8.md

 For more details on Pantheon's platform support for Drupal 8, follow the [Pantheon D8 issue on GitHub](https://github.com/pantheon-systems/drops-8/issues?q=is%3Aopen).

 ### Trusted Host Setting
 A warning within `/admin/reports/status` will appear when the `trusted_host_patterns` setting is not configured.
 This setting protects sites from HTTP Host header attacks.
-However, sites running on Pantheon are not vulnerable to this specific attack and the warning can be ignored or suppressed.
+However, sites running on Pantheon are not vulnerable to this specific attack and the warning can be safely ignored.
 For more details, see [Configuring settings.php](/docs/articles/drupal/configuring-settings-php).
 ## Additional Resources

 [Applying Upstream Updates](/docs/articles/sites/code/applying-upstream-updates)